newHeiko/DCCAnalyze-PCB/README.md

 Power can come from the USB connection (then the DCC inputs both are optically isolated from everything else) or from the DCC / Railsync signal (then the USB connection is not required and the device can be used stand-alone).

 The switch SW1 switches the device power from USB to DCC/Railsync.
+It should fit vertically between the RJ12 socket and the LCD / 4mm plugs.

 ![](images/SW_detail.jpg "Detail view of power switch connection")